 It’s MY Life!

-It’s my life… This was my life, I used to live here, It was mine years ago - once upon a time.
+It’s my life… This was my life, I used to live here, Years ago it was mine - once upon a time.
 But now I prowl the cold, dark rooms in my head, The dreams, the promises – gone!
 Emptiness instead, Haunted by memories of futures denied by my choices, The distant voices of ghosts from the past Echo along the corridors and cast a discordant cloud, As their derision grows loud, teasing me for being the fool- Pleasing others, obeying the rules.
 Did that make my spirit sing?
 Obedient little thing!
 Oh sure, people liked me – I was befriended, Until their need of what I offered ended.
 Once I’d ran out of uses, They’d make their excuses and go, With barely a backward glance, any chance of gratitude, oh no!
 The attitude was more of onwards and upwards - Having cleared out my cupboards…!
 But no point in blaming.
 The shaming is mine for saying it was fine when it wasn’t.
 The bitter taste of the waste of my life hard to swallow, In being kind, a sense of fulfilment doesn’t necessarily follow- Should have refused to be used and walked my own path… Oh that makes the ghouls in my head laugh!
 “Where would you have gone – you’d have dithered too long, Withered and faded before making your stand, Showing your hand to the better player, Leaving yourself without a prayer…you’re weak!”
 I don’t bother to speak in reply…why?
 They’re right, I’m not worth the fight.
 So I’ll continue to roam the wreck of my future I’m at home on the deck of this ship without a sail, If I try I will fail, so I’ll live with regrets And attempt to forget what I wanted… Continue to live in cold empty rooms which are haunted.

 Castles in the Air